C++ - Priority Queue top() Function

-The C++ priority_queue::top function is used to return a reference to the top element of the priority_queue. priority_queue is similar to a heap, where elements can be inserted in any order and max heap element is retrieved first.
+The C++ priority_queue::top function returns a reference to the top element of the priority_queue. priority_queue is similar to a heap, where elements can be inserted in any order and max heap element is retrieved first.
 Hence, The first element of the priority_queue will be the max heap element.

 Syntax